harness/developer-hub/tutorials/security-tests/standalone-pipeline.md

 helpdocs_is_published: true
 ---

-This tutorial shows you how to use the Harness Security Testing Orchestration (STO) module to perform code security scanning in a Harness Pipeline.
-You'll set up a Pipeline with one scanner, run scans, analyze the results, and learn the key features of STO.
+This tutorial shows you how to use the Harness Security Testing Orchestration (STO) module to perform code security scanning in a Harness pipeline.
+You'll set up a pipeline with one scanner, run scans, analyze the results, and learn the key features of STO.

 This tutorial covers standalone or "audit-only" workflows that don't require any other Harness components.
 In the  [Create an integrated STO/CI pipeline](./cicd-integrated-pipeline.md) tutorial, you'll learn how to integrate STO into Harness CI and CD workflows and protect your repos, containers, and artifacts from vulnerabilities automatically.